lumberjackdev/website/_posts/2021-05-14-spring-boot-k8s-deployment.md

 ```

 ### Conclusion
-In this post, you created and updated a kubernetes Deployment for a small Spring Boot Application.
+In this post, we created and updated a kubernetes Deployment for a small Spring Boot Application.
 In later posts we'll look into how this Deployment could be configured further with useful features such as liveness and readiness probes or scaling.
-As usual, you can find the code over on [github](https://github.com/lumberjackdev/springboot-on-k8s/tree/part-three).
+As usual, the source code over can be found on [github](https://github.com/lumberjackdev/springboot-on-k8s/tree/part-three).
 Thanks for reading!